meadsteve/meadsteve.github.io/_posts/2022-09-12-making-python-fast-for-free.markdown

 I also believe there's some additional improvement that could be made with a little bit of profiling and work to make more modules compilable.

-So if you maintain a fairly well typed library or have a codebase that could do with a speed boost take a look at mypyc.
+So if you maintain a fairly well typed library or codebase that could do with a speed boost I suggest you take a look at mypyc.

 For now I've completely ignored the fact that mypyc is described as alpha quality.
 I have my escape hatch of maintaining a pure python build alongside the compiled one.